Narcissism: Sexual

 Sexual narcissism has been described as an egocentric pattern of sexual behavior that involves an inflated sense of sexual ability or sexual entitlement, sometimes in the form of extramarital affairs.
 This can be overcompensation for low self-esteem or an inability to sustain true intimacy.

-While this behavioral pattern is believed to be more common in men than in women, it occurs in both males and females who compensate for feelings of sexual inadequacy by becoming overly proud or obsessed with their masculinity or femininity.
+While this behavioral pattern is believed to be more common in men than in women, it occurs in both men and women who compensate for feelings of sexual inadequacy by becoming overly proud or obsessed with their masculinity or femininity.

 The controversial condition referred to as "sexual addiction" is believed by some experts to be sexual narcissism or sexual compulsivity, rather than an addictive behavior.

 Parental

 Narcissistic parents often see their children as extensions of themselves and encourage the children to act in ways that support the parents' emotional and self-esteem needs.
 Due to their vulnerability, children may be significantly affected by this behavior.
 To meet the parents' needs, the child may sacrifice their own wants and feelings.
 A child subjected to this type of parenting may struggle in adulthood with their intimate relationships.

 In extreme situations, this parenting style can result in estranged relationships with the children, coupled with feelings of resentment, and in some cases, self-destructive tendencies.

 Origins of narcissism in children can often come from the social learning theory.
 The social learning theory proposes that social behavior is learned by observing and imitating others' behavior.
 This suggests that children are anticipated to grow up to be narcissistic when their parents overvalue them.